 If you happen to park somewhere that contains a space saver, someone’s going to be upset.
 There have been reports of anything ranging from angry notes placed — or written in permanent marker — on the windshield, to actual damage.
 Keyed cars and slashed tires aren’t unheard of.

 Space saving isn’t just a local tradition; other snowy states exhibit similar behavior.
 Chicago faces its own parking nightmare each winter when space savers fight over who parks where.

-The City of Boston and the city's current mayor, Martin J. Walsh, have provided additional clarity on space savers and when they're allowed.
+The City of Boston and the city’s current mayor, Martin J. Walsh, have provided additional clarity on space savers and when they’re allowed.
 On the Boston.gov website, they list helpful tips and guidelines regarding conduct during and after a snow emergency.
-The two most noticeable rules are:
+The two most important two rules to remember are:

 ● You can only use a space saver when the city declares a snow emergency.